Royal Regiment of Canada: The Royal Regiment of Canada Association

 The Royal Regiment of Canada Association consists of former members of the unit.

 The Association meets the first Thursday of each month September to June in the Royal Regiment of Canada Warrant Officers and Sergeants Mess in Canadian Forces Armoury, Fort York.

 The main goal of the association is to maintain the comradeship and esprit du corps of the regimental family.
 The Association in 2008 co-ordinated a successful fund-raising campaign aimed at obtaining sufficient stocks of the scarlet and blue full dress of the regiment to enable the majority of its personnel to parade in this traditional uniform on ceremonial occasions.

 The Museum of The Royal Regiment of Canada

 The museum preserves and displays the history of the Royal Regiment of Canada and its several predecessors for the benefit of both the members of the regiment and the public at large.
 The museum is affiliated with: CMA, CHIN, OMMC and Virtual Museum of Canada.
-The regiment's museum is located at the Fort York Armoury.
+The regiment's museum is at the Fort York Armoury.
 Exhibits include weapons, uniforms, medals, photographs and artifacts about the history of the Royal Regiment of Canada and its predecessors – the 10th Royal Grenadiers, 3rd Battalion (Toronto Regiment) and 123rd, 124th, 204th and 58th Battalions, Canadian Expeditionary Force.
 The museum offers displays and school tours by appointment.